Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 OWASP Juice Shop is a fake e-commerce web application designed with intentional security flaws.
 It can be deployed locally in a container, and its aim is to teach web vulnerabilities.
 It contains a score dashboard with a lot of challenges to break the website.

+### OWASP WebGoat

+WebGoat is a security testing software developed by OWASP written on the J2EE (Java 2 Enterprise Edition).
+It is an intentionally flawed web application containing hundreds of vulnerabilities.
+It offers courses to understand and exploit all these vulnerabilities.

 ### Altoro Mutual